 Adverse event reporting and submission of periodic reports are required following FDA approval of a BLA.
 The FDA also may require post-marketing testing, known as Phase IV testing, REMS and surveillance to monitor the effects of an approved product, or may place conditions on an approval that could restrict the distribution or use of the product.
 In addition, manufacture, packaging, labeling, storage and distribution procedures must continue to conform to current cGMPs after approval.
 Biologics manufacturers and certain of their subcontractors are required to register their establishments with the FDA and certain state agencies.
-Registration with the FDA subjects entities to periodic unannounced inspections by the FDA, during which the agency inspects manufacturing facilities to assess compliance with cGMPs.
-Accordingly, manufacturers must continue to expend time, money and effort in the areas of production and quality control to maintain compliance with cGMPs.
+Registration with the FDA subjects entities to periodic unannounced inspections by the FDA, during which the agency inspects manufacturing facilities as Setting and effortion of the protect.

+areas of production and quality control to maintain compliance with cGMPs.
 Regulatory authorities may withdraw product approvals, request product recalls or impose marketing restrictions through labeling changes or product removals if a company fails to comply with regulatory standards, if it encounters problems following initial marketing, or if previously unrecognized problems are subsequently discovered.